Data Tables for Lorentz and CPT Violation: IV. Properties tables

-Table \ref{nonminlagrangian} provides information about the nonminimal photon sector of the full SME in Minkowski spacetime.
-The relevant part of the Lagrange density includes operators of arbitrary dimension $d$ that are both gauge invariant and quadratic in the photon field $A_\mu$ \cite{2009akmmNonMin}.
-The structure of the table is similar to those adopted for Tables \ref{QEDlagrangian}, \ref{StModlagr:1}, and \ref{StModlagr:2}, with each row associated with a term in the Lagrange density.
+Table \PrNonMinPhotLagr\ and \PrNonMinPhotCoeffs\ provide information about the nonminimal photon sector of the full SME in Minkowski spacetime.
+The relevant part of the Lagrange density includes operators of arbitrary dimension $d$ that are both gauge invariant and quadratic in the photon field $A_\mu$ \cite{2009akmmNonMin}, and these are listed in Table \PrNonMinPhotLagr.
+This table is organized along the same lines as Table \PrNonMinFermiLagr.
 The first column lists the coefficient for Lorentz violation, while the second column counts its independent components.
 The next three columns provide the corresponding operator appearing in the Lagrange density, its mass dimension, and the factor contracting the coefficient and the operator.
-The last two columns list the properties of the operator under CPT and Lorentz transformations, using the same conventions as Table \ref{QEDlagrangian}.
+The last two columns list the properties of the operator under CPT and Lorentz transformations, using the same conventions as Table \PrNonMinFermiLagr.

-Three sections appear in Table \ref{nonminlagrangian}, separated by horizontal lines.
+Three sections appear in Table \PrNonMinPhotLagr, separated by horizontal lines.
 The first section concerns the conventional Lorentz-preserving Maxwell term in the Lagrange density for the photon sector.
 The second and third sections concern coefficients associated with operators of odd and even dimensions $d$, respectively.
 Each of these sections has three rows for the lowest three values of $d$, along with a final row applicable to the case of general $d$.
 The notation for the coefficients incorporates a superscript specifying the dimension $d$ of the corresponding operator.
 Note that the mass dimension of the coefficients is $4-d$.
-In each section, the first row describes terms in the minimal SME, and the match is provided between the general notation for nonminimal coefficients and the standard notation used for the minimal SME in Table \ref{QEDlagrangian}.
+In each section, the first row describes terms in the minimal SME, and the match is provided between the general notation for nonminimal coefficients and the standard notation used for the minimal SME in Table \PrQEDLagr.
 In the case of mass dimension four, there are 19 independent Lorentz-violating operators.
 However, for this case the number in the second column is listed as $19+1$ to allow for an additional Lorentz-preserving trace term, which maintains consistency with the expression for general $d$ in the last row.